-Cover letters can be a useful tool as they provide an opportunity for potential candidates to express their suitability and understanding for role.
-This often enable more detail around achievements and insights in how a person behaviour.
-Many companies are now putting more emphasis on the motivation and attraction that previous achievements.
+Cover letters can be a useful tool as they provide an opportunity for potential candidates to express their suitability and understanding of therole.
+This often provides more detail around achievements and insights into how a person behaves.
+Many companies are now putting less emphasis on previous achievements, and focussing more on the motivation and attraction to a role.

 Pre- screening questions and online assessments:

 These can be very useful to reduce the number of unsuitable applicants or where there is certain skill needed, as it can easily rule potential candidates in or out.
-There are many different online assessments, but would you hire based on the outcome of these alone, or they are just a filtering tool?
+There are many different online assessments, but we wouldn’t recommend hiring on the outcome of these alone.

 Computer aided matching: